MorganResearchLab/scarecrow/docs/toolkit_reap.md

 [root](root.md)

 ## scarecrow reap
 The `reap` tool extracts a specified target sequence (e.g. cDNA on read 1 positions 1-64) and its associated quality values, together with cell barcodes and optionally the unique molecular index (UMI).
-The sequence data can be output to either a FASTQ file or a SAM file (default).
+The sequence data can be output to either a FASTQ file or a SAM file (default) with the prefix `--out`.
 If writing to SAM then it the input FASTQ data should be trimmed beforehand to remove any adapter sequences. `jitter` is the flanking distance to extend the barcode search from the start and end positions of the barcode peaks. `mismatch` is the maximum number of mismatches between an expected and observed barcode sequence. `base_quality` will mask bases as `N` if their Phred quality score is below the specified number, this is performed before barcode matching and can significantly reduce the number of matched barcodes if set too high.
 Where a barcode match is not identified the barcode is recorded as `NNNNNNN` in the sequence header.

 ```bash
 # Reap target sequence from fastqs (TBC)